feyeandal/feye.website/data/blog/BreakTheBiasedMap.md

 ![iwd_2022](/static/images/iwd_2022.png)

-I spoke to my dearest friend, **Arnalie Vicario**, about why and how we should #BreakTheBiasedMap in this modern society.
+I spoke to my dearest friend, **Arnalie Vicario**, and asked her why and how we should #BreakTheBiasedMap in this modern society.
 Arnalie is one of the women champions in the OSM community.
 Let us hear her thoughts through this Q&A.

 **Can you tell us about yourself and how you became part of the women's communities?**